StuntsPT/Structure_threader/docs/usage.md

 2. Population name
 3. Order of the population in the plot

-Only the first column is mandatory and if you provide an "indfile" with a single column, the resulting plot will contain the individual samples as the x-axis labels.
-Such "indfile" could be simply:
+Only the first column is mandatory and if you provide an `indfile` with a single column, the resulting plot will contain the individual samples as the x-axis labels.
+Such `indfile` could be simply:

 ```
 Ind1